-- In the Southern Maine, Central Interior & Midcoast, and Downeast Maine regions, projects with a coastal wetland component are strongly encouraged.
+• In the Southern Maine, Central Interior & Midcoast, and Downeast Maine regions, projects with a coastal wetland component are strongly encouraged.
 Projects may include those that restore, enhance, or preserve coastal wetland resources such as salt marshes, mud flats, eelgrass, or sub-tidal habitats.
-MNRCP is particularly interested in projects proposing eelgrass restoration or sub-tidal habitat restoration. - In the Central Interior & Midcoast and Central & Western Mountains regions, projects with known vernal pools and surrounding critical terrestrial habitat are encouraged.
+MNRCP is particularly interested in projects proposing eelgrass restoration or other sub-tidal habitat restoration.

+• In the Central Interior & Midcoast and Central & Western Mountains regions, projects with known vernal pools and surrounding critical terrestrial habitat are encouraged.

-Review Process
+Full Proposal Review Process

-Letters of Intent are screened by staff from DEP and the U.S. Army Corps of Engineers (Corps).
 If a project meets the criteria to be eligible for MNRCP funds, the applicants are invited to submit full proposals.
-Full proposals are then evaluated by a multi-agency Review Committee, chaired by DEP, that includes representatives from the Corps, Maine Department of Inland Fisheries and Wildlife (MDIFW), Maine Department of Marine Resources (MDMR), Maine Department of Transportation (MDOT), Maine Natural Areas Program (MNAP), Maine Audubon, and the Maine Municipal Association.
+Full proposals will be due September 8, 2022.
+Full proposals are evaluated by a multi-agency Review Committee, chaired by DEP, that includes representatives from the Corps, Maine Department of Inland Fisheries and Wildlife (MDIFW), Maine Department of Marine Resources (MDMR), Maine Department of Transportation (MDOT), Maine Natural Areas Program (MNAP), U.S. Fish and Wildlife Service (USFWS), U.S. Environmental Protection Agency (USEPA), and Maine Audubon.

-Full proposals that meet or exceed the MNRCP Review Criteria may be recommended for funding by the Review Committee to the Approval Committee, or Interagency Review Team, which makes final allocation decisions.
-The Approval Committee, co-chaired by DEP and the Corps, includes representatives from the Maine Department of Agriculture, Conservation and Forestry, MDIFW, MDMR, U.S. Environmental Protection Agency, and the U.S. Fish and Wildlife Service.
+Full proposals that score well based on the MNRCP Review Criteria may be recommended for funding by the Review Committee to the Approval Committee, or Interagency Review Team, which makes final allocation decisions.
+The Approval Committee, co-chaired by DEP and the Corps, includes representatives from the Maine Department of Agriculture, Conservation and Forestry, MDIFW, MDMR, USFWS, USEPA, and the National Marine Fisheries Service (NMFS).
 TNC administers the review process and is responsible for ensuring that approved funds are awarded and that projects are executed after award.
 TNC does not vote as part of either committee on which proposals are considered or approved for funding.
 For more information, please visit http://mnrcp.org/about/ or contact bryan.emerson@tnc.org.